postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 * __Active APIs__ having at least one request being sent through a linked collection in the Postman request builder
 * __Team size__ as the number of user accounts in the team
 * __Empty workspaces__ with no collections in them
-* __Active workspaces__ with at least one revision during a recent period, not including personal workspaces
+* __Active workspaces__ with at least one revision during the last 24 hours, not including personal workspaces

 Team API requests are the count of requests sent over a period of time.
 The summary average is calculated by taking into account all days (even if no request is sent during a day).